StephanHCB/go-autumn-config-env/README.md

 the precise type definitions.

-When you request your configuration to be loaded, which you must do yourself with a call to `auconfigenv.Load()`, every key is assigned its value by going through the following precedence list:
+When you request your configuration to be loaded, which you must do yourself with a call to `auconfigenv.Read()`, every key is assigned its value by going through the following precedence list:
  - environment variable
  - configuration read from local-config.yaml
  - default value specified in ConfigItems

 Once loaded, validate the values by calling `auconfigenv.Validate()` to validate each configuration entry.
+It will use the warning message callback to notify you about individual errors, and if any validation errors were found, return an error at the end.

 Once loaded (even before validation), access configuration values by calling `auconfigenv.Get(key)`, which returns the cached string value.